EDJINEDJA/pilot/README.md

 pilot is a package that aims to perform feature engineering.

 ## What is Feature engineering
-An optimal machine learning using python can't be build without features engineering.
+An optimal machine learning using python can't be build without feature engineering.
 <br>
 What is exactlly Features Engineering?
 <br>
 In order to select prominent variables for avoid issues such as overfitting, underfitting etc When we build machine learning models, it is suitable to consuming little bit time on feature engineering.
-- Features engineering contains numerous types of technologies:
+Features engineering contains numerous types of technologies:

 - Handle missing values
 - Handle outliers
 - Remove unnecessary variables